-13.1 Contributions for action
+4.2.1 Contributions for action

-13.1.1 All contributions for action received 45 calendar days before a meeting shall be translated and published not less than seven calendar days before the said meeting.
+4.2.1.1 All contributions for action received 45 calendar days before a study group/working party and a block of rapporteur group meetings shall be translated and published by BDT not less than seven calendar days before the said meeting.
 Beyond this 45-day deadline, the contributor may submit the document in the original language and in any official language into which it may have been translated by the author.

-13.1.2 After consultation with the chairman of the study group or rapporteur's group concerned, it may be agreed to accept contributions for action which go beyond the page-limit of five pages.
+4.2.1.2 After consultation with the chairman of the study group/working party or rapporteur's group concerned, it may be agreed to accept contributions for action that exceed the five page limit of five pages.
 In such cases, it may be agreed to publish a summary, which shall be drawn up by the author of the contribution.

-13.1.3 All contributions received less than 45 calendar days but at least 12 calendar days before a meeting shall be published but not translated.
+4.2.1.3 All contributions received less than 45 calendar days but at least 12 calendar days before study group/working party or rapporteur group meetings shall be published but not translated.
 The secretariat shall publish these delayed contributions as soon as possible and not later than three working days after receipt.

-13.1.4 Contributions received by the Director of BDT less than 12 calendar days before a meeting shall not be entered on the agenda.
+4.2.1.4 Contributions received by the Director of BDT less than 12 calendar days before a study group/working party or rapporteurs group meeting shall not be entered on the agenda.
 They shall not be distributed but held for the next meeting.
 Exceptionally, contributions judged to be of extreme importance and urgency might be admitted by the chairman, in consultation with the Director, in derogation to the above deadlines, provided that these contributions are available to participants at the opening of the meeting.
 For such late contributions, no commitment can be made by the secretariat to ensure the document will be available at the opening of the meeting in all the required languages.

-13.1.5 No contributions for action shall be accepted after the opening of the meeting.
+4.2.1.5 No contributions for action shall be accepted after the opening of the meeting.